 Americas and Brazil: LCS and CBLOL

-- CBLOL Cup 2026 (Jan 17 – Mar 1, São Paulo) – early season Brazilian event that kicks off the competitive year.
+- CBLOL Cup 2026 (Jan 17 – Feb 28, São Paulo) – LOUD won the early season Brazilian event that kicks off the competitive year.

 Together, these leagues decide which American and Brazilian teams you will see at First Stand, MSI, Esports World Cup, and Worlds 2026.